ubc-library-rc/intro-git/content/03_sharing.md

 --- a/index.md
 +++ b/index.md
 @@ -1 +1,2 @@
--# Hello, world!
-\ No newline at end of file
-+# Hello, world!
+ # Hello, world!
-+A new line
++It's a beautiful rainy day
 ~~~

-The command produces lots of information and it can be overwhelming at first.
-Here's what's happening:
+Here's what the output reveals:

-- Line 1 tells us that Git is producing output similar to the Unix "diff" command, comparing the old and new
-versions of the file.
+- Line 1 tells us Git is comparing "a" and "b" versions of the index.md file
-- Line 2 indicates which versions of the file Git is comparing; "aed0629" and "989787e" are unique
-computer-generated identifiers for those versions.
+- Line 2 indicates which tracked versions "a" and "b" correspond to; "aed0629" and "989787e" are unique computer-generated identifiers for each version
-- Lines 3-4 name the files that wer changed show the name of the file being changed.
-- The remaining lines are the most interesting; they show us the actual differences and the lines on which they occur.
+- The last two lines show the changes to the "index.md" between the compared versions:
-In particular, the + markers in the first column show where we have added lines.
+    - there were no changes to the `# Hello, world!` line
+    - a line was added with the text `It's a beautiful rainy day` ("+" indicates an addition and "-", a deletion)

-We can now commit these changes:
+We can now add and commit the updated version of "index.md":

 Input
 {: .label .label-green }
 ~~~
 $ git add index.md
-$ git commit -m 'Add another line'
+$ git commit -m 'Add note about the weather'
 ~~~

-The `git log` command allows us to look at what we have been doing with our git repository (in reverse chronological order, with the very latest changes first).
+The `git log` command provides another way to view past activity in our git repository.

 Input
 {: .label .label-green }